World's rich grow richer as bull markets roar on: study

 The changes have put Switzerland in fierce competition with faster-growing centers like Hong Kong and Singapore.

-Reporting by Angelika Gruber, Writing by Michael Shields; Editing by Toby Chopra
+Reporting by Angelika Gruber and Elizabeth Dilts, Writing by Michael Shields; Editing by Toby Chopra and Grant McCool